smartzplatform/tech-docs/Technical_WP_EN.md

 - Lessor (owner of the premises)
 - Lessee (client)

-General scheme of work: The Lessor launches the contract with the terms of the lease, the Client sends the ether to the contract.
+General scheme of work: The Lessor launches the contract with the terms of the lease, and the Client sends the ether to the contract.
 After the Client checks the premises, the ether for lease goes to the Lessor.

 The contract can be in the following states:

 - `OFFER`
   - The contract is in this state after its deployment by the Lessor.
-It states:
+It states the following:
-    - number of days for which the premises are leased
+    - the number of days for which the premises are leased
-    - description of the premises
+    - a description of the premises
     - the price in ether for the whole lease period
     - the time before the start of the lease period, after which the client can only refund the money with a penalty
     - the time after the commencement of the lease, which is given to the client for the acceptance of the facility
-  - After contract receives the ether, it goes into the `PAID` state
+  - After the contract receives the ether, it goes into the "PAID" state
 - `PAID`
   - From this state, the contract can go to the following:
-    - `OFFER`, if the Lessor refuses to hand over the property to the Client
+    - `OFFER`, if the Lessor refuses to hand over the facility to the Client
     - `OFFER`, if the funds are returned by the client prior to the return period with a penalty
     - `NO CANCEL`, upon the onset of a refund period with a penalty
 - `NO CANCEL`
   - From this state, the contract can go to the following:
-    - `CANCELED`, if the Client decides to return the funds (for example, the Client changed his/her mind before the lease period started, or didn't like the facility).
+    - `CANCELED`, if the Client decides to return the funds (for example, the Client changed his/her mind before the lease period started or didn't like the facility).
 The Client can make a refund only until the end of the facility acceptance period.
-    - `CANCELED`, at the initiative of the Lessor, if the Client didn't accept the object in the allotted period,
+    - `CANCELED`, at the initiative of the Lessor, if the Client didn't accept the facility in the allotted period,
     - `RENT`, after the Client confirms that he/she is satisfied with the facility.
 It can be confirmed only from the beginning of the lease period and until the end of the acceptance period
 - `RENT`
   - From this state, the contract can go to the following: